 - In a mixing bowl, cream the butter and sugar.
 Add the eggs and vanilla and beat again.

-- In a separate bowl, sift together the flour, oats, salt, and Strawberry Quik.
+- In another bowl, stir together the flour, oats, and salt.
 Slowly add to the creamed mixture.
-Stir in the M&M's and marshmallow bits by hand.

 - Spread the dough into a greased 9x13 pan.
+Sprinkle the top with the extra toppings.
 Bake for 20 minutes.
 Let cool completely before cutting.

 - Cut into 16 bars.
 Store in a sealed container for up to a week.